bfox9900/ASMFORTH/ASMFORTH Overview.md

 Notice the use of -;SUB
 This is the command that invokes tail-call optimization.

-**WARNING** If you use -;STACK with CPU instruction primitive as the last line, the code sill crash.
+**WARNING** If you use -;SUB with CPU instruction primitive as the last line, the code sill crash.